psarando/shire-reckoning/README.md

 and the Rivendell leap-year just before that in 7044 (or after in 7056) will "re-sync" Rivendell new year's day in 7045 (or 7057) with Gregorian March 26.

+* Note that even if the Shire Calendar ignored Kings' and Stewards' Reckoning adjustments, it's still likely to have started reckoning with its Mid-year's Day oriented on the Gregorian June 23 summer solstice in T.A.
+1600 when the Shire was founded.
+  Then it would still have drifted back 3 days relative to a Gregorian calendar over the next 1422 years by the start of the Fourth Age (1200 / 400 = 3 extra leap-days), so Astron 6 would still have correspond to Gregorian March 26 by then.
+  Although, if the proleptic Gregorian leap-days are calculated from the start of the Second Age, then the Shire Calendar would be 4 days behind this Gregorian calendar by the start of the Fourth Age (S.A.
+5200 + S.A.
+5600 + S.A.
+6000 + S.A.
+6400 = 4 extra leap-days), which means Astron 6 would have correspond to Gregorian March 25 instead, but that happens to be Rivendell new year's day in T.A.
+3019 if the Calendar of Imladris started reckoning from a proleptic Gregorian March 21, 7050 years earlier.
+  In either case, this would imply that the Shire Calendar started reckoning 5 days after the Kings' Reckoning new year's day in T.A.
+1600, so that after the Kings' and Stewards' Reckoning adjustments in T.A.
+2000 (S.A.
+5441), T.A.
+2059 (S.A.
+5500), and T.A.
+2360 (S.A.
+5801) the calendars would be in sync by the start of the Fourth Age.

 ##### Remaining Problems

 Claiming the Calendar of Imladris should start from a proleptic Gregorian March 21